Key Takeaways

 The process of teaching and learning can be done anywhere, anytime, as long as they have an internet connection.
 It also enables students with special needs to be involved in discussions that they usually would not have been able to participate in.

-Students can also use this software by doing group work.
+Students can also use thsoftware by doing group work.
 They can create their group and set up topics for discussion within the group, which is an excellent way of learning about a subject in depth.
 Educational institutions can use this tool to share student projects, give feedback to students, and create discussion boards with other teachers around the world.

 Conclusion

-There are many tools available for online collaboration, some of which are free and others with levels of functionality starting at free and then adding additional capabilities through paid options.
+There are many tools available for online classes, some of which are free and others with levels of functionality starting at free and then adding additional capabilities through paid options.
 These tools deliver a wide array of functionality, from communication to collaborative document editing, whiteboards, and gaming, to full Learning Management System capabilities.

 This rich set of free tools can provide an endless array of collaborative & interactive classwork for years to come.
 These tools offer great functionality and can be used in many different class settings.
 We hope that the above list has inspired you to try out a few of these tools and allow you to develop relationships with your students while at the same time improving their knowledge.
 You are also welcome to share your personal experiences and insights with us.